Photo: “Rico’s Beer” by Kevin Drew Davis

 It’s a tried-and-true tradition: spending the hours bookending a Metro show or Cubs game with a drink at GMan Tavern.
 With our expansive beer list, friendly and knowledgable bartenders and eclectic event calendar—hosting programming that ranges from trivia and acoustic sets to film screenings and activist meetings and election polling—it’s no wonder that the ritual has stood the test of time.
 GMan Tavern is more than a bar—it’s a clubhouse, a neighborhood watering hole, a safe haven from the pandemonium of Wrigleyville’s rowdy sports bars, and a piece of Chicago tavern history.

 GMan Tavern joined Joe Shanahan’s “North Clark Street campus” when the building was acquired from Dan Schnitta in 2012.
 While GMan Tavern is the new addition to the Metro/smartbar collective, 3740 N. Clark’s past echoes throughout the two-room sprawl thanks to careful restoration of the building’s construction and decor.
 Down to its era-specific light fixtures, restored patterned tile floor, and reclaimed bar top, GMan Tavern is a beacon of Chicago tavern history preserved with care.
-We like to make history of our own, too—our manager, Katie DeGroote, and our front bar’s jukebox (ringing from wood speakers lovingly restored by JSA Design) were named the best in Chicago by the Chicago Reader.
+We like to make history of our own, too—our manager, Katie DeGroote, and our front bar’s jukebox (ringing from wood speakers lovingly restored by DOOM Audio) were named the best in Chicago by the Chicago Reader.

 GMan Tavern’s back bar is a fully outfitted music venue, featuring custom-designed speakers and audio system by DOOM Audio.
 With reverence for the neighborhood’s vibrant history and eyes set on a bright future, GMan Tavern strives to enrich Chicago’s tavern and arts scene as the “last bastion of bohemia” on North Clark Street.